Modern Hawaiian Orthography Using Macrons (Kahakō)

 If you have arrived here and somehow missed the first video in the Pronunciation series, please go to 0401V Pronunciation #1: The Hawaiian Alphabet.

-Macron Diacritical Markers
+The Macron Diacritical Marker (Kahakō)

 The macron line is technically known as a diacritic or diacritical marker in English: